-Anna Lind-Guzik is Executive Director of the Anti-Nihilist Institute.
+Anna Lind-Guzik is Executive Director of The Conversationalist.
 Anna is a writer, attorney and scholar of Soviet history, censorship, and human rights, with degrees from Duke University, Harvard Law School and Princeton University.
 She currently holds the Judith S. Kaye Teaching Fellowship in partnership between the Historical Society of the New York Courts and Bard High School Early College.
 Her writing has appeared in The Daily Beast, Salon and Open Democracy Russia.

 Lisa Goldman is a journalist and editor with nearly two decades of professional experience in the Middle East, New York City, and Canada.
 She covered the major events in Israel-Palestine and the region between the Second Intifada and the Egyptian uprising of 2011, including the 2006 Israel-Lebanon war and the 2005 evacuation of Israel's settlements in Gaza.
 During that period she won the Anna Lindh Journalism Award in the category of conflict reporting.
 Lisa is also one of the co-founders of +972 Magazine, to which she is a contributing editor.
 She was project director of the Israel-Palestine Initiative for New America in 2014-15, and worked as a commissioning editor of international news for several digital publications in New York City.
 Lisa's byline has appeared in the New York Times, Guardian, Columbia Journalism Review, Forward, Globe and Mail, Conde Nast Traveler, Foreign Policy, and Foreign Affairs.
 She is a frequent guest commentator for radio and television in France, Britain, the United States, and Canada.
 She has lived in Montreal since 2017.